hl7au/au-fhir-base/pages/_includes/au-diagnostic-servicerequest-intro.md

 Note: The procedure-targetBodyStructure extension should only used if not implicit in the code found in ServiceRequest.code.
 If the use case requires BodySite to be handled as a separate resource instead of an inline coded element (e.g. to identify and track separately) then use the standard extension [procedure-targetBodyStructure](http://hl7.org/fhir/R4/extension-procedure-targetbodystructure.html).

-For diagnostic imaging the preferred value set for the code element is [https://healthterminologies.gov.au/fhir/ValueSet/imaging-procedure-1](https://healthterminologies.gov.au/fhir/ValueSet/imaging-procedure-1) in SNOMED CT<sup>TM</sup>.
+There are three preferred value sets when coding ServiceRequest.code:

+*	an imaging service request code is preferred to be a member of https://healthterminologies.gov.au/fhir/ValueSet/imaging-procedure-1
-For pathology it is expected the preferred value set for the code element will be the Standard for Pathology Informatics in Australia - Requesting.
-This SNOMED CT<sup>TM</sup> value set is being developed.
+*	a pathology service request code is preferred to be a member of set of codes published as the [Standard for Pathology Informatics in Australia - Requesting codes](https://www.rcpa.edu.au/getattachment/2489328b-10f1-41d8-a6e1-1476b77fb386/SPIA-Requesting-Pathology-Terminology-and-Codes.aspx) (a value set representation is forthcoming)

-Additional value sets for other non-pathology and non-diagnostic imaging diagnostic content e.g. cardiology, sleep studies, etc will be included as guidance for the code element when the content becomes available.
-These value sets will likely be in SNOMED CT<sup>TM</sup>.
+*	a specialist or other diagnostic service request code is preferred to be a member of SNOMED CT-AU (a reference set and value set representation will be published this year)

 #### Identifiers
 These definitions represent common data held in the ServiceRequest.identifier element: